Fremontodendron: Planting, Pruning and Care

 Contents

-• Native to North America, particularly California and Arizona, it has a hardiness down to -12°C
+• Native to North America, particularly California and Arizona, it has a hardiness of up to -12°C.

 Difficulty

-Still rare in cultivation, the Fremontodendron, also known as Fremontia or Fremont’s bush, is an evergreen bush particularly remarkable and interesting for its golden-yellow flowering.
-A colour that can only brighten up a garden or courtyard.
+Still rare in cultivation, the Fremontodendron, also known as Fremontia or Fremont’s bush, is an evergreen bush, particularly remarkable and interesting for its golden-yellow flowering.
+A colour that can only brighten a garden or courtyard.
 Although not a climbing plant, the Fremontodendron thrives along a wall, warmed by the sun.
 Equipped with sarmentous stems without an attachment system, the Fremontodendron will need to be trained as it grows relatively quickly.
-Without trellising, it behaves like a bush that requires regular pruning to maintain a compact habit.
-This is, in fact, how it is often cultivated in North America, along roadsides and motorways.
+Without a trellis, it behaves like a bush that requires regular pruning to maintain a compact habit.
+This is, in fact, how it is often cultivated in North America, along roadsides and highways.

-A plant from the Sterculiaceae family (or Malvaceae according to classification), the Fremontodendron has only two main species: the highly floriferous Fremontodendron californicum, which offers lemon-yellow flowers throughout summer, and the Fremontodendron mexicanum with orange flowers, or rather yellow shaded with red.
-A few hybrids and cultivars have emerged from cross-breeding between these two species.
-As for Fremontodendron californicum decumbens, it has a prostrate habit and smaller size.
+A plant from the Sterculiaceae family (or Malvaceae, depending on the classification), the Fremontodendron comprises only two main species: the highly floriferous Fremontodendron californicum, which offers lemon-yellow flowers throughout the summer, and the Fremontodendron mexicanum, with orange flowers, or rather yellow shaded with red.
+A few hybrids and cultivars have emerged from the cross-breeding of these two species.
+As for Fremontodendron californicum decumbens, it has a prostrate habit and a smaller size.
 For the Fremontia is a bush that can reach 3 to 5 m.

 A lover of full sun, indifferent to winds and sea spray, the Fremontodendron is moderately hardy, down to -10 to -12°C. This is why it thrives so well along Mediterranean and Atlantic coastlines, particularly in Brittany.
-However, it should be protected in winter with good mulching and possibly a winter fleece in case of frost.
+However, it should be protected in winter with a good mulch and, if necessary, a winter fleece in case of frost.

 Fremontodendron